freelawproject/courtlistener/docker/task-server/README.md

    workers running in prefork mode.
 This sets how many tasks to run concurrently in prefork mode and sets a docker CPU limit of that number of CPUs.

- - `CELERY_GEVENT_CONCURRENCY` — Same, but for the `gevent` worker that we start (which is optimized for IO-bound tasks).

- - `CELERY_{PREFORK,GEVENT}_MEMORY` — The amount of memory (in GB) to give to the prefork and gevent workers.
+ - `CELERY_PREFORK_MEMORY` — The amount of memory (in GB) to give to the prefork workers.
 Defaults are 1GB each.

- - `CELERY_GEVENT_CPU_LIMIT` — An optional variable for setting the number of CPUs available to the gevent worker.
-Default is 20 CPUs.

  - `CL_CODE_DIR` — Where the image can find the CourtListener code.